Summer: the season of vitality and the Fire element

 The Fire element organs

 The Heart is considered the emperor, the ruler of the mind.
 The definition of the mind includes emotions, consciousness, memory, thinking, and sleep.
-In Chinese, the word for heart is "Xin" which is often translated as heart-mind.
-Therefore, according to Chinese medical definition, the heart governs the blood, controls blood circulation, and sweat, but also has a relation to our nervous system and brain.
-For example, we can see this connection when we feel fear or anxiety, our heart rate starts to increase.
+In Chinese, the word for heart is "Xin, " often translated as heart-mind.
+Therefore, according to Chinese medical definition, the heart governs the blood, controls blood circulation and sweat, and relates to our nervous system and brain.
+For example, we can see this connection when we feel fear or anxiety; our heart rate increases.
 Without the Heart, there is no life, even in Western medicine, so our bodies will do everything to protect it.
-In Chinese medicine, a healthy heart looks like normal mental activity, balanced emotions, clear consciousness, good memory, thinking, and sleep.
-The person may be very charismatic, charming, warm, present, and can connect with others genuinely.
-If the Heart is unbalanced, the person will have social anxiety, insecurities, and will feel anxious, restless, and unsettled.
+In Chinese medicine, a healthy heart looks like regular mental activity, balanced emotions, clear consciousness, good memory, thinking, and sleep.
+The person may be charismatic, charming, warm, present, and can connect with others genuinely.
+If the Heart is unbalanced, the person will have social anxiety and feel restless and unsettled.
 The person may also have poor memory and insomnia.
 Due to the nature of the Heart channel opening to the tongue, the person may also have tongue sores or ulcers or difficulty with speech.

-Wellness Tips for the Summer season
+Wellness Tips for the Summer Season

 So how do you nourish the organs of the Fire element this summer?